 Pros and Cons of Casement Windows

 If you notice the window isn’t locking properly, or if there is rust, replacing the hardware will make a break-in less likely.
-Casement windows tend to be a more expensive choice due to quality of the window and weight from the sashes.
+Replacement casement windows tend to be a more expensive choice due to the quality of the window and weight from the sashes.
 Size limitations must be heeded to avoid the gravity of the window pulling on the house and tearing off the framing.
-Finding a reputable contactor is huge in ensuring the install and purchase of your windows will hold value for years to come.
+Finding a reputable contactor is huge in ensuring your windows will hold their value for years to come.